asjadnaqvi/stata-tidytuesday/README.md

 The main purpose of this package is to give quick access to interesting datasets for visualizations in Stata.

-The package is still beta and may contains bugs or the full scope of error checks.
+:triangular_flag_on_post: The package is still beta and may contains bugs or the full scope of error checks.

-**NOTE**: The package requires newer Stata versions due to newer features in default Stata functions (v17+ recommended).
+:triangular_flag_on_post: The package requires newer Stata versions due to newer features in default Stata functions (v17+ recommended).

-**NOTE**: A helpfile currently does not exist but the use is fairly straightforward.
+:triangular_flag_on_post: A helpfile currently does not exist but the use is fairly straightforward.
 See below.